sebafonte/antenna-calibrator/README.md

 	* Pololu version of the arduino controller module seems to produce too much heat, better use the H bridge.
 	* 16 position hex rotary switch added for position correction if needed.
-	* I used a 4:1 reduction with a Nema17 high torque for handling a yagi with a 8mm metal edge to avoid losing steps.
+	* Used a 4:1 reduction with Nema17 high torque for handling a yagi with a 8mm metal edge to avoid losing steps.